 Crowns & Veneers

 Crowns can be made of porcelain or metal with a porcelain cover.
-A crown helps to restore a tooth’s shape, size a strength.
+A crown helps to restore a tooth’s shape, size and strength.
 It covers the entire part of the tooth that lies above the gum line.

 Crowns can also be used to cover teeth whose appearance we want to improve.
 Modern porcelain crowns combine both strength and the ability to match your natural teeth.
 We can use these to redesign the shape and improve the symmetry of the front teeth.